xxsqwe/notry/README.md

      - src/sok.rs - implementation of the Signature-of-Knowledge
      - src/tests.rs - test codes for network channels, SoK generation, SoK verification, Simulator of the Schnorr protocol(gen/verify)
      - src/utils.rs - constants deifinition.
 Including the pk of the Judege, Publickey(Privatekey) class implementations, three generators we used in our protocol, hash interface, and AES encryption/decrytion in the avowal phase.
-- libsignal - comparision experiment, library of **Signal** Protocol
+- libsignal - comparision experiment, library of the **Signal** Protocol
-     - libsignal/rust/protocol/examples/ratchet.rs - key exchange evaluation scirpt of X3DH and Double Ratchet in key exchange.
+     - libsignal/rust/protocol/examples/ratchet.rs - We talioreed this key exchange evaluation scirpt of X3DH and Double Ratchet in key exchange.
 - target - after running cargo build, executable files will be placed in this automatically created folder.
      - target/release/examples/avow - executable file of **avowal** evaluation
      - target/release/examples/rachet - executable file of **DAKE** evaluation